ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Update a Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Method updateDeviceType() can be used to modify one or more properties of a device type.
-The properties that needs to be modified should be passed in JSON format, For example,
+The properties that needs to be modified should be passed in JSON format, For example, following sample shows how to update the *description* of a device type,

 .. code:: java